-A visit to some Castle in Colorado unravels the hidden history along its old-fashioned stone walls.
+A visit to a castle in Colorado unravels the hidden history along its old-fashioned stone walls.
+The best castles in Colorado are:

 1. Dunafon Castle